 All those materials are great, and spheres are fine, but I thought I could take it a bit further by making modular origami.
 I really love this technique, because origami traditionally doesn’t use glue.
 There is a rich variety of different shapes you can make, and I encourage you to explore them all.
 I’m going to teach you how to construct a few shapes that will make great looking decorative accessories for your home.
 Let’s make it better.

-glue (It's optional, but I suggest you use it.
-The origami will be easier to work with, and the finished piece will be more stable.)
+It’s optional, but I suggest you use it.
+The origami will be easier to work with, and the finished piece will be more stable.

 How To make a Sonobe unit

 - Start by cutting out twelve paper squares.
 If this is your first time, I suggest making your squares 5″x5″.
 This will make a 4″ diameter ball.

 - Fold the square in half by bringing the bottom edge to the top edge.
 Now you have a rectangle.